Elham Valley Railway: Legacy

 Both tunnels survive, as does some of the trackbed albeit largely covered by vegetation.
 Three stations still exist, Lyminge as a public library and those at Bishopsbourne and Bridge as private residences.
 Between Canterbury West and South only a short section of embankment survives curving away from the junction at Harbledown.
 Little remains of the route between Barham and Lyminge.
 After closure, Elham station was regularly occupied by squatters.
 It suffered increasing vandalism and was demolished in 1964.

 The section between Peene and Cheriton Junction has been built over by the Channel Tunnel terminal building.
 Canterbury South and Barham stations have been lost to housing developments.
 At Elham, a small section of brickwork from the "up" station platform has survived.

 There is a museum at Peene, near the Channel Tunnel terminal, which contains many artifacts of railway history including a signal box, and a working model railway of the line as operated by the SER.
 It is housed in an early 18th-century barn that was previously sited on what is now the Channel Tunnel terminal.

+The line was featured in "Walking Kent's Lost Railways", a 2021 episode of Channel 5 television series Walking Britain's Lost Railways.